yarhon/YarhonRouteGuardBundle/README.md

     No access
 {% endroute %}
 ```
-In this example, link will be rendered only if user is authorized to access route `blog`, contents of the `else` block rendered otherwise.
+In this example, link will be rendered only if user is authorized to access route `blog` (by any of the supported rules), contents of the `else` block rendered otherwise.

 The `_route.ref` variable would contain the generated URL.